rubyireland/rubyireland.github.com/_posts/2014-12-01-ruby-ireland-end-of-year-party.markdown

 </table>

-As ever, there will be RubyMine licences up for grabs and as well as a big thanks going out to Engine Yard for hosting us.
+As usual, there will be RubyMine licences up for grabs.
+And, as ever, a big thanks Engine Yard for hosting us.
 So close out 2014 in style.
 You know all you want for Christmas is make it down to our end of year bash and meet your fellow Rubyists!
+And help us out by registering at meetup.com.